jsajal/self-supervised-learning/code/README.md

-Created 4 rotated versions of each input image and classifies them using inception network.

--pretraning mode
+Used pre-trained inception network as feature extractor and U-net on top for segmentation.
--For running: python ./main.py ./data --mode=preTrain --epochs=90 --lr=0.00001 --weight-decay=0
+run: python ./main.py ../data --mode=supTrain --epochs=90 --lr=0.00001 --weight-decay=0